-© 2020 Jeffrey D. Miller Ministries.
+© 2023 Jeffrey D. Miller Ministries.
 All rights reserved.

 The “Jesus in the Passover Seder”Presentation provides a powerful revelation of our Messiah, especially in understanding Communion.
 Consider hosting one in your community or congregation.
-The video

-at left gives some basics.
+The video at left gives some basics.
+Contact us

 When the Jewish Apostle Peter made his great oration in Jerusalem, as detailed in Acts Chapter 2, he was speaking to a completely Jewish audience.
 That’s because Pentecost is really Shavuot, the Feast from Leviticus which God commanded was to be one of three times a year the sons of Israel were to gather at the Holy Temple.